Alex Mapelli-Mozzi: Family

 Mapelli-Mozzi married firstly on 8 March 1978 Nicola "Nikki" Burrows, elder daughter of (Robert) David Burrows (1929–1993) and paternal granddaughter of Sir Robert Burrows by his wife Eleanor, great-granddaughter of Emerson Muschamp Bainbridge.
-They have a daughter and a son, Edo (born 1983), husband of Princess Beatrice.
+They have a daughter and a son, Edoardo (born 1983), husband of Princess Beatrice.

 Mapelli-Mozzi married secondly in 1988 Margaretha née von Eckermann, formerly wife of Jan Ankarcrona and a descendant of Western Pomeranian Swedish nobility.
 He married thirdly, in 1994, horse breeder Fiona Wilson.

 Thrice divorced, Mapelli-Mozzi now lives in Provence, France.